castorfou/guillaume_blog_old/_posts/2021-01-26-reinforcement-learning-readings.md

 #### temporal-difference (TD) learning (chap6 - 157-180)

 TD learning is a combination of Monte Carlo ideas and dynamic programming (DP) ideas.
-Like DP, TD methods update estimates based in part on other learned estimates, without waiting for a final outcome (they bootstrap).
+Like DP, TD methods update estimates based in part on other learned estimates, without waiting for a final outcome (they bootstrap, or said differently they learn a guess from a guess).

 If you consider optimization as a 2 phases approach: prediction problem (ie policy evaluation) and control problem (ie optimal policy), DP, TD, MC differences are at the prediction problem.
 On control problem they use variations of generalized policy iteration (GPI).